UPPMAX/uppmax_intro_python/docs/misc/evaluation.md

 Give you confidence levels of the following statements:

-- I can log in to the Rackham remote desktop using the website
-- I can do basic things in the Rackham remote desktop
+- I can use the UPPMAX documentation
-- I can transfer files to/from Rackham using FileZilla
-- I can log in to Rackham using a terminal
+- I can login to Rackham autonomously
-- I can do basic things in the terminal
-- I can transfer files to/from Rackham using `scp`
+- I can load a Python version on Rackham
 - I can start an interactive session
+- I can describe what the Python programming language is
-- I can find and load a module
+- I can describe what the Python interpreter is
-- I can start an IDE
+- I can describe what a program is
-- I can start a terminal text editor
+- I can use a text editor on an UPPMAX HPC cluster
-- I can create a bash script
+- I can create a Python script
+- I can run a Python script
-- I can schedule a job
+- I can create a variable
-- I can conclude which UPPMAX cluster best suits my needs
+- I can use a variable
+- I can convert a simple equation to Python code
-- I can find the hardware specifications of an UPPMAX cluster
+- I can find and use the operator for exponentiation
+- I know what the modulo operator is and when to use it
+- I can convert a simple text question to Python code
-- I can find where to apply for NAISS resources
+- I can ask a user for input
-- I can find other UPPMAX courses
+- I can use user input in a calculation

 Confidence level|Description
 ----------------|-----------------------------------------